madebydna/Vegtastic/README.markdown

 **Green flag**: ingredient found and nutritionally analyzed

-If ingredient gets green flag, entries will be made into the ingredient_profiles table with the nutrient_id (e.g. Kcal, Protein, Carbs) and the amount of that nutrient for the measurement of the ingredient.
-After all ingredients have been processed this way, an entry will be made into the recipe_profiles table with the aggregated values for each nutrient over all ingredients.
+If ingredient gets green flag, entries will be made into the ingredient_profiles table with the amount of nutrient (e.g. Kcal, Protein, Carbs) for the particular ingredient.
+After all ingredients have been processed this way, an entry will be made into the recipe_profiles table with aggregated values for each nutrient over all ingredients.
 This would conclude the nutritional analysis of the recipe.

 ### Issues and Problems

 - "Lookup" tables should be used in testing, too.
 Have to figure out how to set up testing environment to make that possible
 - Callbacks on the recipe model trigger the entries into the cache tables.
 Since I'll be using nested forms, the ingredients will not be saved or updated independently of the recipe.
-However, not to trigger those events when a ingredient does get saved independently seems like a design flaw and needs to be address.
+However, not to trigger those events when a ingredient does get saved independently seems like a design flaw and needs to be addressed.
 - Implement parsing/searching logic to map ingredient name (user input) to matches in the foods table.
-The same goes for mapping ingredient units to entries into the weights table.
+The same goes for mapping ingredient units (tsp, cup) to entries into the weights table.
+The problem is that there will hardly ever be a perfect match, so several steps need to find an adequate match.